-- Be a full-time undergraduate student in the Haslam College of Business enrolled in at least 12 hours each semester (fall and spring). - Maintain a minimum 2.75 grade point average. - Apply annually for college and departmental scholarships using the Haslam College of Business scholarship application on the Undergraduate Programs website at undergrad. haslam.utk.edu.
-The application is available December 1, with an application deadline of February 1.
+- Be a full-time undergraduate student in the Haslam College of Business enrolled in at least 12 hours each semester (fall and spring). - Maintain a minimum 2.75 grade point average. - Apply annually for college and departmental scholarships using the university's Continuing Student Undergraduate Scholarship Application located on OneStop's website (http://onestop.utk.edu/scholarships/continuing/).
+The application becomes available online in December with a deadline of February 1.